alexander6779/ObjectDetection/README.md

 # ObjectDetection
-A demo to understand  and learn how object detection images works.
+A demo to understand  and learn how object detection images works using an AI model.